daverich204/winnipegtransitapi/README.md

-# winnipegtransitapi - a NodeJS wrapper for Winnipeg Transit's Open Data Web Service
+# winnipegtransitapi - javascript wrapper for Winnipeg Transit's Open Data Web Service

-This Wrapper is in the development stage and this page will be updated soon with some documentation for the package.
+This is in development.
+Feel free to reach out if there's any functionality you would like added to this.

 ## Installation